 The Company's most material investment exposure is to the bonds of the UK Government.
-At 31 December 2016 the market value of its holding in UK government bonds was £411.1m, or 38% of its investment portfolio.
-The Company's single largest holding in a corporate bond was £18.4m, or less than 2% of its investment portfolio.
+At 31 December 2018 the market value of its holding in UK government bonds was £286.4m (2017: £338.2m) or 26% (2017: 32%) of its investment portfolio.
+The Company's single largest holding in a corporate bond was £22.5m (2017: £18.3m) or 2% (2017: less than 2%) of its investment portfolio.

-The Company had no material foreign currency exposure as at 31 December 2016.
+The Company had no material net foreign currency exposure as at 31 December 2018 or 31 December 2017.

 Management of the Company's investment portfolio is outsourced to an affiliated group company, The Travelers Indemnity Company.
 The investment strategy is agreed annually by the Company's Board and performance against this strategy is reviewed quarterly in meetings between the investment manager and the Finance Committee.
 The Company has a conservative investment risk appetite and invests only in high quality government and corporate fixed interest securities.
 Limits are in place to manage exposures to particular industries and individual counterparties.
-The term of the invested assets purchased are set to match the duration of the underlying insurance liabilities.
+The term of the invested assets purchased are set to approximate the duration of the underlying insurance liabilities.

-The Company aims to match foreign currency assets and liabilities by currency with any surplus being held in sterling.
+The Company aims to match foreign currency assets and liabilities by currency, with any surplus being held in sterling.
 Any foreign currency surpluses or deficiencies are actively managed, on at least a quarterly basis, by selling or buying currency assets to resolve the situation.